20/11/2024 Kiri

 Or take the women’s clothing store named “Mariya.”
 Perhaps when the store opened, the name carried a fresh, modern ring to it.
 Now, however, it feels tinged with a faint nostalgia.
 Even so, as I murmur the name over and over, I can’t think of a sound more fitting.
 Not Maria, but Mariya.
 I’ve never stepped foot inside, yet that single syllable stole my heart.

-And then there’s the yakitori shop at the corner, smoke billowing skyward.
-Amongst the handwritten menu and business hours taped to the wall, a fresh notice had been posted:
+And then there’s the yakitori shop on the corner, smoke billowing skyward.
+Amid the handwritten menu and business hours taped to the wall, a fresh notice has been posted:

 “Winter Vacation: Closed from December ○ to January ○.”